GamerSoft24/Software/Server Error.md

 ## What should I do?

 If you think you can proceed elsewhere, you may.
-Attacks like these can be temporary and don't happen all of the time.
+Attacks like these can be temporary and don't happen all the time.

 If this page appears consistently, please contact support at gamersoftware.corp@gmail.com, sutoexec.bat@gmail.com or gsst2401@gmail.com